UMWEDU/campus-directory/readme.txt

 == Changelog ==

+= 1.0.4a =

+* Diagnosed bug that stopped all contacts within child terms from showing on top-level term archive page.
+The solution is to edit each child "Department" and re-save it, which will get WordPress to recognize the correct parent term when loading the archive page.
+* Added link to building archive for employees with building taxonomy set
+* Fixed bug that stopped all entries from appearing on taxonomy archive pages.

 = 1.0.1a =

 * Images are now automatically added as "featured image" wherever appropriate during directory conversion